mjopenglsdl/Small2D_SDL/README.md

-SDL 2D Game Engine (C++)
+Small SDL 2D Game Engine (C++)
 ===========

-A skeleton of C++ game engine with SDL library  that my friend and I are current working on
+A skeleton of small C++ game engine with SDL library

 More spacifically it is a state machine

-We make it to be GNU 3 public license